AWS CloudTrail Documentation

 AWS CloudTrail is designed to enable auditing, security monitoring, and operational troubleshooting.
 CloudTrail is designed to record user activity and API calls across AWS services as events.
 CloudTrail events help you answer the questions of "who did what, where, and when?"

-CloudTrail records two types of events:
+CloudTrail records three types of events:

 • Management events that capture control plane actions on resources, such as creating or deleting Amazon Simple Storage Service (Amazon S3) buckets.